Programming

 It’s quite straightforward to integrate Log4j into the Spring MVC application.
 First, include Log4j.jar library into your project dependency, then create a log4.properties file to define the Log4j’s appender and put this file into the project classpath, Done.
 In the tutorial, we show you how to integrate the Log4j 1.x logging framework into the Spring MVC application.
 Add Log4j Library to Your Project Download the Log4j library from the official website, or via Maven :

 In this tutorial we are going to describe Jenkins installation and configuration with Maven and GitHub.
 We are going to use a Tomcat Application Server 7.
 If you don’t have Tomcat installed please get one here.
 You will need a Java 7+ SDK installed as well Git binaries installation At first we need client tool using which git operations like cloning, fetching, pooling can be done.
-We have chosen git client implementation available at git-scm.
+We have chosen git client implementation available at git-scm.com.
+Download and install it.
+Important thing is to select Run Git from the Windows Command Prompt option on Adjusting your PATH environment installation screen so that git client executables are added to your PATH variable.

 The easiest way to do that would be to use the Params plugin, introduced in beta5.
 It has utility methods to make it easy to access different types of parameters.
 As always, reading the tests can prove valuable to understand how something is supposed to be used.
 Get a single value To get the value of a named parameter in a controller, you will need to select the appropriate method for the type of parameter you are looking for and pass in the name.